FOR THE 2022-2023 ACADEMIC YEAR THE CAMPUS WILL BE OPENED TO ALL STUDENTS AND THE GENERAL PUBLIC.

 2121 Sheridan Road, Evanston, Illinois 60201

-In-person instruction will continue in the Spring 2022 semester.
-Classes offered during the 2021-22 academic year will be in the following modalities:
+In-person instruction will continue in the 2022-2023 Academic Year.
+Classes offered during the academic year will be in the following modalities:

-For the Spring 2022 semester, the seminary’s three apartment buildings, Loder Hall, and Old Dorm will be available for students who have shown proof of vaccination for COVID-19.
+The seminary’s three apartment buildings, Loder Hall, and Old Dorm will be available for students who have shown proof of vaccination and booster for COVID-19.
 To learn more about Housing at Garrett-Evangelical, visit the Housing webpage.

 We want you to know that the safety and well-being of our students and staff is our top priority.
-We are working under the guidance of the Center of Disease Control (CDC), the State of Illinois, the local Health Department and Garrett Seminary in the implementation of our housing plans, protocols, and programming for the 2021-2022 Academic Year.
+We are working under the guidance of the Center of Disease Control (CDC), the State of Illinois, the local Health Department and Garrett Seminary in the implementation of our housing plans, protocols, and programming for the 2022-2023 Academic Year.
 To that end, any person eligible for a COVID-19 vaccine (currently everyone age 5 and up) who resides in Garrett Housing must be vaccinated against the COVID-19 virus.
-Additionally, those in housing that are medically eligible must have the booster shot by March 1, 2022.
+Additionally, those in housing that are medically eligible must have the booster shot.
 Proof of evidence must be provided to the Office of Student Life.
 To learn more, residents and students should visit the Health Care and Wellness webpage on myGETS.
-If you encounter any difficulties, please contact email@example.com with the subject line “Issues with immunization verification.”.
+If you encounter any difficulties, please contact email@example.com with the subject line “Issues with immunization verification.”

 We also are requiring face covering to be worn over (mouth and nose) and social distancing in all common areas.
-If a student is unwilling to receive a COVID-19 booster and/or have residents age 5 years old and up vaccinated, Housing will begin the process of voiding housing agreements after March 1, 2022.
+If a student is unwilling to receive a COVID-19 booster and/or have residents age 5 years old and up vaccinated, Housing will begin the process of voiding housing agreements.
 The student will have up to 30 days to move out of Garrett housing.

 International students who are not able to acquire a vaccine prior to arrival in the United States should notify the Office of Student Life prior to their arrival.
 Such students will be required to obtain a vaccine within 14 days of arrival.
 These students should also complete a PCR test within 3-5 days of arrival and self-isolate for a full 7 days after arrival, or self-isolate for 10 full days if a test is not completed.
 These students will be permitted to stay in their assigned housing but should not attend courses in-person until they have completed their entire vaccination course (2 weeks after 2nd shot for Pfizer and Moderna, or 2 weeks after single-shot Johnson).